Frequently Asked Questions

 NMC Utah FAQ’s

-We do house calls for an additional $100 in Utah or Salt Lake County.
+We offer house calls for an additional $100 in Utah or Salt Lake County.
 We also offer an expanded customer service to help with computer intake paperwork and send you a printed card for an additional $50 for new patients, and $30 for renewing patients.

 For those in a Skilled Nursing or Assisted Living Facility, a Nursing Manager or Patient Care Coordinator should be designated on applicant address information, not the patient’s room number.